tpolecat/3d-models/HP 7475A/README.md

 # Models for HP 7475A

+See my [restoration thread](https://mastodon.social/@tpolecat/114168401629103374) for photos of some of these models.

 I printed all of these with PLA and standard 0.20mm settings and they seem to work fine.

 - **Cover Tab** is a replacement for a broken-off tab on the transluscent cover.
 It needs to be superglued into place.